 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-The ground floor is partly of suspended timber and partly solid and the upper floor is suspended timber.
+Suspended timber flooring to most areas with some solid flooring at the utility room projection.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Skirtings and facings are of timber.
-Internal doors are mainly of timber panelled units.
-Kitchen fittings comprise various modern style units in the kitchen and utility room incorporating some appliances.
+Skirtings and facings are timber.
+Internal doors are timber panel units.
+Kitchen fittings comprise wall and floor mounted units.
+There are timber staircases.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is an open fireplace in the sitting room and a modern stove type wood burner in the living room area.
+There are several former open fireplaces in the public rooms.
+These now have a mixture of gas fires and electric fire units installed.

 Internal decorations Visually inspected.
-Mainly painted plaster and joinery.
+Wallpaper and paint throughout.